CAMPING - POWER & LIGHTING

 Also, there’s a slight efficiency trade-off in small panel installations compared with PWM regulators.

 Solar regulators are rated in amps and it’s easy to work out how much capacity you need, by dividing panel wattage by charge voltage – typically 15V maximum.
 MPPT controllers are rated for maximum panel size in watts and maximum input voltage.

 Electrical connections are critical components in any solar panel kit, guaranteeing that all the hard earned solar power is going where it needs to go.
 The ideal way to connect the regulator to the battery is with heavy duty cable that’s directly connected to the battery posts.

 The next best is via a heavy plug such as an Anderson unit.
-If you must have a small-plug connection between regulator and battery, Hella plugs are better than cigarette lighter plugs.
+If you must have a small-plug connection between regulator and battery, merit plugs are better than most cigarette lighter plugs.

 Beware the cheap solar controller

 There are many different solar panels available these days and many on-line kits come with a solar charge controller as part of a package that’s usually around $120 or even less.
 The charge

 controllers in these kits have a retail value around twenty bucks and should be treated with great suspicion.
 At OTA we bought one and fitted it to our LandCruiser 75 Series, in conjunction with a 130-watt solar panel.

 The panel was connected to our under-bonnet second battery via the low-cost controller and we measured the input voltage at 14.4 volts.
 So far, so good.